Video shows car pulling stunts, striking spectators near Space Needle

 Two cars appeared to hit multiple revelers over the course of an hour late Saturday as a crowd gathered to watch the car and other vehicles intentionally spin through a downtown Seattle intersection.

-In the first crash, video shared by Cole Miller of KOMO -TV on Twitter around 11:30 p.m. shows a red Mustang spinning through an opening in the intersection near the Space Needle before the car’s back bumper clears through a portion of the crowd.
+In the first crash, video shared by Cole Miller of KOMO TV on Twitter around 11:30 p.m. shows a red Mustang spinning through an opening in the intersection near the Space Needle before the car’s back bumper clears through a portion of the crowd.

-Later, another red vehicle spinning donuts hits a man in a black sweatshirt who is thrown to the ground.
+Later, another red vehicle spinning doughnuts hits a man in a black sweatshirt who is thrown to the ground.

 Despite the shocking scenes, Seattle police say no active investigation is currently underway, and no one who was hit has reported being a victim of the crashes.